Home | Oahu Radio | Big Island Radio | Maui Radio | Kauai Radio | Archive | Twitter

 Hawaii Broadcast Television

-Nearly all television stations in Hawaii are broadcasting over the air in digital as mandated by the FCC and Federal Government.
+Television stations in Hawaii are broadcasting over the air in digital as mandated by the FCC.
 To receive an over the air (OTA) digital broadcast, consumers need a TV set that is capable of receiving a digital signal, or an external digital converter box plugged into an analog set.
-Either an outdoor or an indoor TV antenna is also required.
-To check whether or not you can receive a free OTA digital broadcasts, visit the Antenna Web site.
+An outdoor or indoor TV antenna is also required.
+To check if you can receive OTA digital broadcasts, visit the Antenna Web site.

 Most of the major cable television networks are receivable on Hawaii's cable television and satellite systems.
 Every Hawaiian Island except Niihau and Kahoolawe have access to cable TV service.
 Channel and network line-ups vary from system to system.
 Contact your local cable television company for channel and network information for your area.
-The dominant cable TV company in the Honolulu area is Time Warner Oceanic Cable.
-Go to their website to see complete lists of all the TV channels and services they offer.
+Spectrum Cable TV (formerly Oceanic Cable) and Hawaiian Telcom are the dominant Pay-TV cable providers in Hawaii.

-University of Hawaii Sports programming is now shown exclusively on Time Warner Oceanic Cable TV channels.
+University of Hawaii Sports programming is now shown exclusively on Spectrum Cable TV channels.
 Depending on the type of sport, some games air live only on pay-per-view.